DandaIT04/codinGame/README.md

 output = 1011

 Basically, if value of the index of either one of the two strings contains "1", return "1" else "0" into a new string variable. print result.

+# 11_codingame

+if input a == input a reversed, print wins else loses

+I hate python sometimes. if list(a).
+Then b = a, b.reversed(), a is also reversed.
+Like why? i thought python executes top down but b = a also a = b in this case?
+In order to ensure b.reversed() doesn't affect a, i have to do b = list(a).
+Like why?